SZHMT 8th International Sufi Conference 2026

 Scholars and Academics

-Researchers, professors, and faculty members from fields such as Islamic Studies, Religious Studies, Philosophy, Sociology, Peace and Conflict Studies, and related disciplines.
+Scholars, researchers, and faculties from Islamic Studies, Religious Studies, Philosophy, Sociology, Peace Studies, and related disciplines.

 Young Researchers and Graduate Students

-Master’s and PhD students, early-career academics, and emerging scholars focusing on Sufism, the Maizbhandari Tariqa, and similar areas of study.
+Master’s and PhD candidates, early-career scholars, and emerging researchers working on Sufism, the Maizbhandari Tariqa, and related themes.

 Sufi Practitioners and Spiritual Leaders

-Murshids, murids, and representatives of various Sufi orders, khanqahs, zawiyas, and darbars, particularly those associated with the Maizbhandari tradition.
+Murshids, murids, and representatives of various Sufi orders, khanqahs, zawiyas, and darbars, particularly those connected to the Maizbhandari tradition.

-Individuals involved in dialogue initiatives, conflict resolution, and programs that promote tolerance, coexistence, and social harmony.
+Individuals engaged in dialogue, conflict resolution, and initiatives promoting tolerance and social harmony.

 NGO and Civil Society Representatives

-Poets, writers, artists, and musicians, especially those inspired by Sufi traditions and cultural expressions such as qawwali and sama.
+Poets, writers, artists, and musicians—especially those inspired by Sufi themes such as qawwali and sama.

-Individuals interested in spiritual development, divine love, compassion, and contributing to a more peaceful and inclusive society.
+Individuals interested in spiritual growth, divine love, compassion, and contributing to a peaceful, inclusive world.

 Conference Themes